pprchal/campfire/README.md

 * Multiplatform - using only python libraries without any native dependencies
 * Great test coverage
 * Great extensibility and modularity - write your own renderer
+* PDF, HTML and TXT formats are supported
 * Ligatures ;)

 ### Supported renderers